Dauve318G787/david-dupuis-photography/README.md

 2. `python resize_images.py` - After putting the full-sized images in the /thumbs folder, type this to resize all images in /thumbs to thumbnails
 3. `$ gulp` - minify css, js, resize images, etc.

+### Naming convention for folders and images
+Folders are named using the following format:
+YYYY.MM.DD-PhotoLocation-Sport@HomeOrAway

+For example: 2025.1.18-WashU-MBB@Home

+Images do not have a specific naming convention.
+It does seem like Jekyll doesn't like when image files lead off with an underscore (_), so if your camera prefaces image files with an underscore, make sure to remove it before pasting your images in fills and thumbs (or just rename the file before you export it in Lightroom).

+Valid filename: DSC-1234.jpg
+Invalid filename: _DSC-1234.jpg

 Note: You only need to build the website if you make changes such as replacing the images, modifying the css styles, etc.

 ## ProTips